jbellingham/dotfiles/.config/emacs/emacs-keybinding-reference.md

 - Use `C-c b b` for intelligent buffer switching
 - Use `Cmd+1-9` to jump to specific windows by number
 - Use `C-c S s` and `C-c S r` for session save/restore (note: capital S to avoid conflict with search)
+- Use `C-c f f` for distraction-free focus mode toggle
+- Use `C-c R` prefix for all Ruby/Rails operations (capital R to avoid conflicts)
+- Use `C-c R g` for Rails navigation (Gemfile, routes, schema, etc.)
+- Use `C-c R !` for Rails actions (console, server, generate, etc.)
+- Use `C-c R B` for Bundler operations (capital B to avoid conflict with Rails jobs)

 ### File Explorer (Treemacs)
 - `Cmd+0` (`s-0`) toggles the file explorer